Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6950 should in theory perform much faster than the Radeon HD 3850 512MB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 6950 will be 202% faster than the Radeon HD 3850 512MB in general, due to its higher bandwidth. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 6950 is the winner, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6950 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison